Post-Brexit Medical Device Regulatory Compliance – UK MHRA Guidance

 After July 1, 2013, The Great Britain market will accept devices labeled with CE and UKCA marks.
 However, the guidance document does not clearly state if the name and place of business for the importer and UK Responsible Person are added to the label.
 Annex I of the European Directives or Regulations, where each labeling requirement will be linked to the EU market.
 It indicates that the UKCA requirements might likely include UK addresses with user information.

 Post-market surveillance and vigilance

-Once a medical device has been placed on the UK market, the manufacturer’s role does not end here.
-He has to submit vigilance reports to the MHRA on incidents involving their device.
-He continues to take appropriate safety actions wherever/whenever necessary.
-For as long as the device is in use, the manufacturers will need to ensure that their device meets appropriate safety and performance standards.
+Once a medical device has been placed on the UK market, your role does not end there as a manufacturer.
+You should submit vigilance reports to the UK MHRA on incidents involving your device.
+And you should continue to take appropriate safety actions wherever/whenever necessary.
+For as long as the device is in use, you must ensure that it meets proper safety and performance standards.